analogstudio/an-farmview/README.md

 Python 3.8, Flask based webpage using SNMP to get temperatures, all running via poetry.
 Refreshes every 30seconds

-create `/an_farmview/.env` file to set some environment variables, use .env_template as an example:
+create `/an_farmview/.env` file to set some environment variables, use `env_template.txt` as an example:
 ```bash
 SNMP_COMMUNITY=public
 SNMP_IP=ip of snmp device